JABejaranoVela/JABejaranoVela/README.md

 I’m a software developer obsessed with the backend and with knowing every line of my code in detail.

 I enjoy designing clean architectures, modelling data and building APIs that are easy to test, document and deploy.
-Right now I’m focused on improving my backend skills and DevOps practices while I am looking for employ.
+Right now I’m focused on improving my backend skills and DevOps practices while I am looking for a job.

 ---